aklein4/ASKiT/README.md

 ## To Do

- 1. Responder, Inverter, Phraser
+ 1. Responder, Phraser
  2. Manager
+ 3. Inverter
- 3. Asker
+ 4. Asker
- 4. Manager w/ questions as actions
+ 5. Manager w/ questions as actions

 ## Brainstorming